openshift/assisted-test-infra/GUIDE.md

    > NOTE: Steps 14-18 only work on DELL hardware.
 A different method would need to be used if using a different vendor to mount your live ISO.

-1)  Create a webserver container labeled mywebserver that is to serve the `live.iso` from the `~/assisted-installer/images` directory serving out of port 8080 as follows
+1)  Create a web server container labeled `mywebserver` that is to serve the `live.iso` from the `~/assisted-installer/images` directory serving out of port 8080 as follows

         [$USER@assisted_installer ~]# firewall-cmd --add-port=8080/tcp --zone=public --permanent
         [$USER@assisted_installer ~]# firewall-cmd --reload